The Bankrate promise

 What is roadside assistance?

-Roadside assistance is a service which provides help when you find your vehicle inoperable.
-Whether the incident occurs while the vehicle is parked in a driveway, on the highway or even while driving out of town, roadside assistance is available to provide service when needed.
-Examples of services included are if your vehicle runs out of fuel, needs a tire change, extraction from a ditch or a battery jump start, or if the vehicle needs to be towed.
+Roadside assistance is a service that provides help when you find your vehicle inoperable.
+Whether the incident occurs while the vehicle is parked in a driveway, around town or even on a road trip, roadside assistance typically covers specified services such as:

 Roadside assistance plans are offered through almost all auto insurance carriers.
 The actual services offered through each carrier are quite varied, with some companies only offering towing up to a certain number of miles, or a limited number of lockout and fuel delivery services.